Sonicrypt/.github/profile/README.md

 ## Open-Source and No Hidden Costs

-Sonicrypt is a completely open-source project, and we are committed to keeping it that way.
+Sonicrypt is an open-source project, and we are committed to keeping it that way.
 The device does not connect to any servers or third-party services, ensuring privacy and transparency.
 It is a standalone device that you can use without any subscription fees or hidden costs.
 Both the software and hardware are open-source, allowing you to modify and customize the solution according to your needs.

 ## Get Involved